Igorbek/typescript-plugin-styled-components/README.md

 - `keyframes` - list of identifiers of `keyframes` API (default `['keyframes']`)
 - `css` - list of identifiers of `css` API (default `['css']`)
 - `createGlobalStyle` - list of identifiers of `createGlobalStyle` API (default `['createGlobalStyle']`)
+- `extend` - list of identifiers of `extend` API (default `[]`).
+Note this API has been deprecated in `styled-components` so starting from `1.5` this option by default has empty set, which means it does not recognize this API by default.

 Example